Prastiwar/Go-flow/README.md

 It allows to extend the behavior with interfaces for providers and KeyInterceptor option to change the way it looks for matching key for field name.

 See [example file](config/example_test.go) for runnable examples.

+### datas

+Datas is a package that provides functionality for data formatting, encoding, and decoding especially for serialization purposes.
+It includes support for JSON and XML encoding, as well as generic interfaces that allow you to work with data in a flexible and extensible way.
+This package is particularly useful for projects that need to work with data in a variety of formats, or that require a high degree of customization in how data conversion is handled.
+The package will be highly appreciated by people who plan to use third-party library to convert data using standard format, like json instead standard library for performance(or any other) reason.

+See [example file](datas/example_test.go) for runnable examples.

 ### di